AN EARLY ‘STAMP’ OF STUPIDITY

 My worst moments were when Rob would shake his head and say:

 Storage of our investment became a problem in itself.
-Rob worried a lot about burglars and silverfish, but by far his biggest fear was mildew.
-Whenever I brought home a bottle of pills (an increasingly frequent occurrence), he stole the packet of silica gel for the stamp drawer – better a soft pill than a mouldy souvenir pack. we accumulated so many that I ended up storing them in a suitcase.
+Rob worried about burglars and silverfish, but by far his biggest fear was mildew.
+Whenever I brought home a bottle of pills (an increasingly frequent occurrence), he stole the packet of silica gel for the stamp drawer – better a soft pill than a mouldy souvenir pack.
+We accumulated so many that I ended up storing them in a suitcase.

-Sir Charles Kingsford Smith was my salvation.
+In the end, Sir Charles Kingsford Smith was my salvation.
 A first day cover was issued to mark the fiftieth anniversary of his air mail delivery from Australia to the United Kingdom.
 We sent off ten covers for hand stamping in London (well I did).
 This was to be Rob’s most ambitious philatelic venture.

 Unfortunately we were away when the envelopes came back, and they lay in our letter box throughout a wild storm.
 We found them in a sodden wad at the bottom of the box.
 All the hand stampings had run.
 Some of the envelopes disintegrated when Rob tried to separate them.
 He salvaged one that wasn’t too bad.